NarasimhaRajuKotnala/TestProject/README.md

 The default port is assumed 8080 this can be changed by the server.port property in application.properties file.

 One can view a list of URLS to access the various CRUD operations in sprinboot.
-The URLs are self explanatory http://localhost:8080/getusers -> Lists all users http://localhost:8080/getuserbyusername/{userName} -> Lists a username.
+The URLs are self explanatory: http://localhost:8080/getusers -> Lists all users http://localhost:8080/getuserbyusername/{userName} -> Lists a username.
 Username here is unique and can be email id.
 In this application the username has not been set to unique due to time constraint.
 One can create a unique